uncle-barchen/ruqmoi/ruqmoi.md

 We hope that this divinatory system will allow you to discuss all such matters with the divine.
 It has served us well in this way.
 If you call it something in English, perhaps "Flowings" sounds more pleasing to the ear.
-And it helps remind us that we'll be trying to understand the world in terms of change, not only as a process of repeating alternations, but also as patterns which retain some manner of identity despite changes in their composition, their form.
+And it helps remind us that we'll be trying to understand the world in terms of change, not only as a process of repeating alternations, but also as patterns which retain some manner of identity despite changes in their composition and their form.

 The Hyperboreans, or, at least, their "holy" men and women, were more akin to shamans rather than priests.
 Priests and Priestesses arose when religion became a business; they are, for the most part, specialists in, and facilitators of, the transactions between gods and humans.
-They are also teachers of their culture, usually working as the right-hand men of established authority.
+They are also the teachers of their culture, usually working as the right-hand men of established authority.
 Of course, the spirit bloweth where it listeth, and many a mystic has found refuge in organized religion.
 Where else are they to go?